 Outside of court errors, there are some other reasons a divorce decree appeal might succeed: fraud during the divorce proceedings, the discovery of relevant information that was unavailable during the initial phases of the case, and the concealment of information or assets by the other party are all reasons an appeal might change the final outcome of your case.

 Appeals, particularly when they’re accepted by an appellate court, can take a long time.
 It’s not unheard of for a divorce case that’s been appealed to last a year or longer.
-It can also be a costly endeavor, and it can save you, in the long run, to consult with your divorce attorney before making any decisions regarding an appeal.
+It can also be a costly endeavor, and it can save you, in the long run, to consult with your Albuquerque divorce attorney before making any decisions regarding an appeal.
 If you and your legal counsel think an appeal is in your best interest, you should be ready to file the appropriate paperwork properly and within the deadline.

 The appeals process begins with the appealing party notifying the other party of their intention to file an appeal.
 They must notify them within thirty days once the final divorce decree is issued by a judge.
 If you fail to meet the deadline and follow New Mexico procedures, you will lose your ability to appeal, and the original decision will be upheld.